-- 2.1 Countries should have national AML/CFT policies which are informed by the risks identified, and are regularly reviewed. - 2.2 Countries should designate an authority or have a co-ordination or other mechanism that is responsible for national AML/CFT policies. - 2.3 Mechanisms should be in place to enable policy makers, the Financial Intelligence Unit (FIU), law enforcement authorities, supervisors and other relevant competent authorities to co-operate, and where appropriate, co-ordinate and exchange information domestically with each other concerning the development and implementation of AML/CFT policies and activities.
-Such mechanisms should apply at both policymaking and operational levels. - 2.4 Competent authorities should have similar co-operation and, where appropriate, coordination mechanisms to combat the financing of proliferation of weapons of mass destruction. - 2.5 Countries should have cooperation and coordination between relevant authorities to ensure the compatibility of AML/CFT requirements with Data Protection and Privacy rules and other similar provisions (e.g. data security/localisation).10
+- 2.1 Countries should have national AML/CFT/CPF policies which are informed by the risks identified, and are regularly reviewed. - 2.2 Countries should have inter-agency frameworks in place to enable policy makers, the Financial Intelligence Unit (FIU), law enforcement authorities, supervisors and other relevant competent authorities to co-operate, and where appropriate, co-ordinate and exchange information domestically with each other concerning the development and implementation of AML/CFT/CPF policies. - 2.2bis To lead such frameworks, countries should designate one or more authorities or have a coordination or other mechanism that is responsible for setting national AML/CFT/CPF policies and ensuring co-operation and co-ordination among all relevant agencies. - 2.3 Countries should have mechanisms in place to permit effective operational co-operation, and where appropriate, co-ordination and timely sharing of relevant information domestically between different competent authorities, both proactively and on request, for operational purposes related to AML, CFT and CPF. - 2.4 Countries should have co-operation and co-ordination between relevant authorities to ensure the compatibility of AML/CFT/CPF requirements with Data Protection and Privacy rules and other similar provisions (e.g. data security/localisation).